 We were having a chat about the unusual food people eat in different cultures, and Laura said, “You know some people eat every part of the fish”.
 I said “Yeah, we do too!
 The fins, the eyes, everything.”
 And that started a long conversation abut how my culture eats goat trotters and tripe, ox tails, ox tongue, and more.
 And Laura goes “Gross!”
 So I have to tell her that I’ve also eaten snails, live oysters, and fried worms.
 “Yucky!” she said.
 Well, one person’s weird or gross food is another person’s normal.
 And there’s a lot of unusual food in the world that still needs to go on my yucky food list to eat.
 So I asked my friends to list the ones that they have eaten.
 Some of them are going on the list of gross foods that I might never eat, but some of them are going on my list of weird foods of the world to taste.
 Here they are!
-Strange and interesting foods from different countries.
+Strange and unusual foods from around the world; a bit more interesting than the list of dinner from different countries.

 South Korea is known for its yummy Korean BBQ and noodle dishes, compared to other Asian countries it doesn’t have that many strange or extreme dishes.
 Sannakji; average 10 000 krw (+- 10$) or live raw octopus is a popular dish among the locals.
 The best place to try this dish is in Gwangjang market, one of the oldest wholesale markets in downtown Seoul.
 The market is an authentic place and still a hidden gem from tourists.
 70% of all the street food vendors serve Sannakji, and prices at each stall are the same.